 Health History

-Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Abyssinians, this is especially relevant for eye conditions, kidney issues, and dental disease.
-Getting cover before issues develop is worth considering.
+Pre-existing conditions at enrolment are excluded from cover.
+For Abyssinians, this is especially relevant for eye conditions, blood disorders, and kidney disease.
+Arranging cover before issues develop is worth considering.

 📍